open-source-tabletop/cadence-wargame-system/modules/squadrons/squadrons.md

 One ship in your squadron should be designated as your Squadron Leader and gains the special rule of the same name.

-Games are best played at 100, 150, and 200 point limits depending on the size of game you wish to play.
+Games are best played at 50, 100, and 150 point limits for regular games.
+At higher points you may require a larger area for your games.

 ### Imperial Ships